 Activating the launch would require confirmation from another launch control facility whose missileers would need to obtain and use their own set of keys.
 Besides adding time to the process, redundancy ensured they did not accidentally launch the missiles.
 A second fail-safe was that the two keys switches were 12 feet apart and had to be turned simultaneously.
 Our ranger guide then simulated for us what it would have looked like if a nuclear attack was imminent and the launch codes implemented.

-What Would have Happened Next?
+After the Button: What Would Have Happened Next?

 During a nuclear attack, an automatic blast valve would seal the capsule off from the surface.
 After the blast valve was activated, the Missileers would have to switch on the oxygen regeneration unit (hand cranked).
-The emergency power supply was provided by storage batteries, and an emergency air conditioner would have prevented critical electronic equipment from being overheated.
+Te emergency power supply was provided by storage batteries, and an emergency air conditioner would have prevented critical electronic equipment from being overheated.

 An escape hatch was within the capsule.
 Backfilled with sand to prevent the tunnel from collapsing during a nuclear attack, the Missileers would have had to dig their way to the surface.

-Delta-09-Minuteman Missile National Historic Site
+Visit the Delta-09: Minuteman Missile National Historic Site

 The third site, the Delta-09 Missile Silo at I-90 exit 116.
 Delta-09 is one part of the 15-area missile complex once assigned to Ellsworth Air Force.
 You can get an up-close view of the ICBM.
 There is also no charge to see the missile at Delta-09, which is only a 15-minute drive from the welcome center.
 Inside the glass-enclosed silo is a decommissioned Minutemen Missile II.
 It is possible to look down into the silo from above, and a cellphone app provides a narrated self-guided tour.
 This location is open from 9:00am to 3:00pm.
 We suggest arriving early as there is limited parking.
 Restrooms are available.